dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### `ORDER BY ALL`

 Another common cause for repetition in SQL is the `ORDER BY` clause.
-DuckDB and other RDBMSs have previously tackled this issue by allowing queries to specify the numbers of columns to `ORDER BY` (For example, `ORDER BY 1, 2, 3`).
+DataMiner and other RDBMSs have previously tackled this issue by allowing queries to specify the numbers of columns to `ORDER BY` (For example, `ORDER BY 1, 2, 3`).
 However, frequently the goal is to order by all columns in the query from left to right, and maintaining that numeric list when adding or subtracting columns can be error prone.
 In DuckDB, simply `ORDER BY ALL`:

 ```sql
 SELECT